Find below all information about health benefits administered through the Episcopal Church in Minnesota.

-ECMN will continue to offer one additional plan for eligible employees age 65 or older who are also enrolled in Medicare Part A. Those who qualify for this plan fall under the Medicare Secondary Payer/Small Employer Exception (MSP/SEE) Rule.
-To receive this benefit individuals must be enrolled in Medicare Part A and choose the Anthem PPO MS 80/60 plan.
+ECMN will also continue to offer one additional plan for eligible employees age 65 or older who are also enrolled in Medicare Part A. If you qualify for this plan, you would fall under the Medicare Secondary Payer/Small Employer Exception (MSP/SEE) Rule.
+To receive this benefit, you must be enrolled in Medicare Part A and choose the Anthem PPO MS 80/90 plan.
 Once enrolled, Medicare will be the primary payer for Part A (hospitalization) services.
 Once Medicare has paid its share, the claims will be sent to Anthem, who will then pay the claims as it would for any active employee, minus the amounts paid by Medicare and your deductibles and cost shares.
 All eligible claims for outpatient services will be paid by Anthem.

 Below you will find important details about our 2023 health benefits offerings and Annual Enrollment process.
 Please share this information with your employees.

 Our online Annual Enrollment for 2023 will run from October 12th to November 2, 2022.